-Common Name Scientific Name ESA 2007 Status Habitat in Ontario 1 Likelihood to inhabit the Study Area Barn Swallow Hirundo rustica Threatened Barn Swallows forage in open areas including suburban parks agricultural fields, beaches, and over open water such as lakes, ponds and coastal waters.
+Common Name Scientific Name ESA 2007 Status Habitat in Ontario Likelihood to inhabit the Study Area Barn Swallow Hirundo rustica Threatened Barn Swallows forage in open areas including suburban parks agricultural fields, beaches, and over open water such as lakes, ponds and coastal waters.
 Breeding habitat must include open areas for foraging, structures or cliffs to build nests on, and a source of mud such as a riverbank to provide the material for building nests.
-High- Foraging likely occurring throughout the study area; potential for nesting habitat in nearby buildings, the water tower, and under train bridges.
+Confirmed - Foraging was observed throughout the Study Area; potential for nesting habitat in nearby buildings and under train bridges, however no nests were observed.
+Nesting activity not observed in the Study Area.
 Bank Swallow Riparia riparia Threatened Bank Swallows live in low areas along rivers, streams, coasts, and reservoirs.
 Their territories usually include vertical cliffs or banks where they nest in colonies.
-High - possibility to occur as foraging throughout the study area in suitable foraging habitat over fields and open aquatic features such as Mimico Creek; potential for nesting habitat along creek and associated ravine Bobolink Dolichonyx oryzivorus Threatened Bobolinks breed in open areas, preferring large fields with a mixture of grasses and broad-leaved plants like legumes and dandelions.
-They are considered area-sensitive and require patches > 5 ha.
+Confirmed - Foraging was observed throughout the Study Area in suitable foraging habitat over fields and open aquatic features such as Mimico Creek; there is a low potential for nesting habitat along the creek, however candidate nesting habitat is present along the western bank of Mimico Creek immediately south of the Study Area.
+Bobolink Dolichonyx oryzivorus Threatened Bobolinks breed in open areas, preferring large fields with a mixture of grasses and broad-leaved plants like legumes and dandelions.
+They are considered areasensitive and require patches > 5 ha.
 Very Low - Meadows and grasslands do not meet the size requirements for habitat Chimney Swift Chaetura pelagica Threatened Chimney Swifts breed in urban and suburban habitats.
 They are most common in areas with a large concentration of chimneys for nest sites and roosts.
 In rural areas they may still nest in hollow trees, tree cavities, or caves.
-Chimney Swifts High - Foraging likely to occur throughout the study area; moderate potential for nesting in nearby chimneys or buildings.
+Chimney Swifts forage mostly over open terrain but also over forests, ponds, and residential areas.
+Low - Low potential for both foraging and nesting in the Study Area given the limited presence of suitable chimneys and the lack of individuals observed during field investigations

-1 Habitat descriptions obtained from the Cornell Lab of Ornithology: All About Birds website (The Cornell Lab, 2020)
+&lt;sup>1 Habitat descriptions obtained from the Cornell Lab of Ornithology: All About Birds website (The Cornell Lab, 2020)